Summer Undergraduate Research Fellowships

 Evergreen's Summer Undergraduate Research Fellowships offer undergraduates the opportunity to work closely with faculty mentors on research projects.

-Beginning with its successful pilot in 2013, faculty and students have teamed up in 40 SURF projects in a variety of fields: anthropology, literary arts, film, human rights, cybersecurity, indigenous studies, organic chemistry, plant biology, marine biology, microbiology, ornithology, biogeochemistry, urban planning, 18th century literature, and mathematics education.
+Since its successful pilot in 2013, faculty and students have teamed up in nearly 50 SURF projects in a variety of fields: anthropology, archaeology, literary arts, film, human rights, cybersecurity, indigenous studies, organic chemistry, plant biology, marine biology, philosophy, microbiology, ornithology, biogeochemistry, urban planning, 18th century literature, and mathematics education.
 Find out more about past projects at the SURF Highlights page.

 Faculty design summer projects and students compete for available fellowships.
 Each fellow spends half-time or more on a twelve-week project and receives a $3,000 stipend for participation.
-The program supports 18 fellows in 2017.
+The program expects to support up to 18 fellows in 2018.

 The entire cohort of fellows meets regularly for an interdisciplinary seminar about research-related topics.